Csuk0914/dnn-rtl/README.md

 NOTES:
-Manual override required:
+Manual override required when bit widths are changed:
+	Sigmoid and sigmoid prime files - Refer to comments at top of /src/sigmoid_sigmoidprime_table.v and /scripts/actlut_generator.py_
+	Gaussian lists - Regenerate using /src/glorotnormal_init_generator.py and put new files in local Verilog folder on Windows tb_mnist - Change parameters at top.
+Change gaussian file names in Data import block.
+That's all!

+Other manual overrides:
-Sigmoid and sigmoid prime files, if bit widths are changed Interleaver file, if interleaver parameters are changed.
+Interleaver file, if interleaver parameters are changed.
 Also comment out higher m else if statements inside r_dither and w_dither in case of any issue while running smaller DNNs

 Constraints: